grafana/agent/docs/developer/release/test-release-candidate.md

 5. Validate the new version is healthy in dev_canary

-    1. Go the the following Dashboard: `Grafana Agent Flow/Controller Dashboard`
+    1. Go the the following Dashboard: `Grafana Agent Flow/Controller Dashboard`.

+    2. Select the Filters
+        - `Data Source` = `cortex-dev-01-dev-us-central-0`
-    2. Switch the `Loki Data Source` to `loki-dev` and `cluster` to `dev-us-central-0`.
+        - `Loki Data Source` = `loki-dev`
+        - `cluster` = `dev-us-central-0`
+        - `namespace` = `grafana-agent`

     3. Make sure all components are healthy.

-    4. Review the graphs for a time period before and after the new version to make sure nothing stands out.
+    4. Review the graphs for a time period before and after the new version started running to make sure nothing sticks out.